 20. Calle Crisologo, Vigan, Ilocos Sur

-Today, the street is still flanked with old structures and heritage houses, majority of which were converted to museums, restaurants, shops, or hotels.
+Today, the street is still flanked with old structures and heritage houses, the majority of which were converted to museums, restaurants, shops, or hotels.
 You can sample some of Vigan’s signature food like Vigan empanada and longganisa.
 Whether visiting during the day or at night, Calle Crisologo definitely transports you back in time.

 Location: Calle Crisologo, Vigan, Ilocos Sur